abstractfactory/rfc/spec10.md

 >>> om.push()
 ```

-Here, a dataset is first "committed" to be written publicly, meaning it is written the local hard-drive; in a common place for metadata written by this user.
+Here, a dataset is first "committed" to be written publicly, meaning it is written to the local hard-drive; in a common place for metadata written by this user.

 ```python
 /home/marcus/.metastage/server/location/new_data.string